dhruvldrp9/CyberGuard-AI-Hackathon/README.md

    - Establish feedback loop for continuous improvement

 ## Conclusion
-The cybersecurity incident classification system demonstrates promising results in automating the critical task of incident categorization, achieving a robust 74.15% accuracy in primary classification.
-The hierarchical approach proved effective for broad categorization while highlighting areas for improvement in subcategory classification.
-The system shows particular strength in identifying common cyber threats, especially in the financial fraud domain, while maintaining high precision for critical security incidents.
+The cyber incident classification system has shown promising outcomes in automating the essential task of categorizing incidents, achieving an accuracy of 74.15% in primary classification.
+The hierarchical method is effective for broad categorizations, though it identifies areas that require enhancement in the classification of subcategories.
+The system is particularly adept at detecting prevalent cyber threats, notably within the domain of financial fraud, and it maintains high precision in crucial security scenarios.

-However, the analysis also reveals important challenges, particularly in handling rare incident types and maintaining consistent performance across all subcategories.
-The class imbalance in the training data presents a clear opportunity for improvement through targeted data collection and advanced sampling techniques.
-The implementation plan outlined in this report addresses these challenges through a combination of short-term technical improvements and long-term strategic deployments.
+However, the evaluation also uncovers significant challenges, especially in processing uncommon incident types and achieving uniform performance across various subcategories.
+The training data's class imbalance highlights an opportunity for enhancement through focused data gathering and sophisticated sampling methods.
+The deployment strategy detailed in this report suggests a mix of immediate technical enhancements and broader strategic initiatives.

-Looking ahead, the system's modular architecture and strong foundation in NLP provide a solid platform for future enhancements.
-With the proposed improvements and continued refinement, this classification system has the potential to significantly enhance cybersecurity incident response capabilities, enabling faster and more accurate threat assessment and response coordination.
+Looking forward, the system's modular design and robust NLP foundation set the stage for future upgrades.
+With the suggested improvements and ongoing refinements, the classification system is poised to substantially improve the capabilities of cybersecurity incident responses, facilitating quicker, more precise threat identification and coordinated responses.

 ## References and Dependencies